phoebus-84/if-domain/readme.md

 This will start the server on port 3000.

+Use --port to set the port you wish.

 To run the server in development mode, use the following command:

 ```